Achievable logoAchievable logo

 • Increased synchronization of motor unit firing, improving efficiency in ballistic movements.

-Resistance-trained individuals demonstrate significantly higher reflex potentiation than untrained individuals, which is crucial for activities requiring rapid force application, such as sprinting and weightlifting.
+Resistance-trained individuals show significantly higher reflex potentiation than untrained individuals.
+This matters most in activities that require rapid force application, such as sprinting and weightlifting.

 Electromyography (EMG) and neural activity

-Electromyography (EMG) is a tool used to measure muscle activation during movement.
-Studies indicate:
+Electromyography (EMG) measures muscle activation during movement.
+Research indicates:

-• Early neural adaptations (0-10 weeks) result in increased EMG activity.
+• Early neural adaptations (0-10 weeks) are associated with increased EMG activity.

-• Strength gains during the initial training phase are primarily neurological, before significant hypertrophy occurs.
+• Strength gains early in training are primarily neurological, before significant hypertrophy occurs.

 • Cross-education effect: Training one limb can improve strength in the untrained limb due to neural carryover.